 Small Business Requirement

 The Applicant firm must be a Small Business.
 Small Business means a small business as defined by the U.S. Small Business Administration, pursuant to the business size standards found in 13 CFR Part 121, as related to the nature of the work the Person seeks to perform on Contracts.
-A Person is not an eligible small business enterprise in any calendar fiscal year in which its gross receipts, averaged over the Person’s previous five fiscal years, exceed the size standards of 13 CFR Part 121.
-(Sec.
+A Person is not an eligible small business enterprise in any calendar fiscal year in which its gross receipts, averaged over the Person’s previous five fiscal years, exceed the size standards of 13 CFR Part 121 (Sec.
 34-121, County Code).
 Click here to see the size standards table.

 The Applicant firm must be a Local Small Business, which has its principal place of business and a majority of its regular, full-time workforce located within the County’s Marketplace.
 The County’s Marketplace includes counties of Cook, DuPage, Kane, Lake, McHenry and Will.
 Firms seeking Veteran certification must have its home office in Illinois.